trax-project/moodle-trax-logs/doc/tech.md

 ## Supporting new events

-### Implementing the Statement class
+### Implementing the statement class

 To support a new event, you need to implement a single class which inherits from the abstract class `logstore_trax\src\statements\statement`.
-In this class, you must implement the `statement()` function, which returns the Statement to be sent to the LRS, given a Moodle event which is stored in `$this->event`.
+In this class, you must implement the `statement()` function, which returns the statement to be sent to the LRS, given a Moodle event which is stored in `$this->event`.

 Your implementation should use the following services:
 * `$this->actors`, which generates actors given a type and a Moodle ID,